Forex Scams List: Spotting and Avoiding Fake Forex Brokers

 Ensure that the sender’s background information is available, or in the case of a company, verify its regulatory status by taking a good look at its website.
 Failure to find any such information, coupled with email requests for personal details under the guise of providing a “free e-book” or similar enticements, should raise immediate suspicions of a scam.

-Lack of Clear Background Information
+Is Lack of Clear Background Information scam?

 Scammers frequently assume false identities and operate under pseudonyms, making it difficult for their victims to trace them online.
 It is also common for fraudsters to utilize images of traders sourced from the internet, deceitfully claiming the individual in the photograph as their own.